yhuang85/mandy/build-source/source/CAST/contactMorse.rst

     Morse theory is all about manipulations of handles: creations, cancellations, and isotopies.

-First Blend of Morse theory with Contact Structures
+First Blend of Morse Theory with Contact Structures
 ---------------------------------------------------

 A Symplectic detour